lukyboi123/Stargate-bridge-accounts/README.md

 ```commandline
     pip install -r requirements.txt
 ```
-4a.
-Fund your wallets with ETH on arbitrum or optimism if you want to bridget ETH
+4. Fund your wallets with ETH on arbitrum or optimism if you want to bridget ETH
+### OR
-4b.
-Fund your wallets with USDC on fantom or polygon and a bit of matic/fantom for commission if you want to bridge USDC.
+4. Fund your wallets with USDC on fantom or polygon and a bit of matic/fantom for commission if you want to bridge USDC.
 5. Create a keys.txt file with private keys following the example of keys.example.txt
 ---
 ## Usage ##